Foundation Diet and Health

 Animal welfare - species protection

 Pesticides do not only affect pests.
 Agricultural landscapes are home to many beneficial organisms - for example, pesticides are also fatal or extremely damaging to spiders, bees, grasshoppers or beetles.
 In the EU, almost a quarter of endangered species are threatened by pesticides.
-The decreasing biodiversity is disrupting the balance of the ecosystem.
-Whether earthworms, birds or us humans, the chemicals are unfortunately harmful to all of us.
+The decreasing biodiversity is disrupting ecosystems.
+Whether earthworms, birds or us humans, the chemicals are harmful to everyone.
 Since farmers in organic farming do not use synthetic pesticides and chemical fertilizers, organic Makhani sauce is preferable for the sake of health as well as flora and fauna.
 10

 Worldwide occurrence - cultivation